brianvanburken/knowledge-sharing/posts/20??-??-??-bemit-css/20??-??-??-bemit-css.md

 TODO: insert image

-In de root of the toolkit we have created folders that are the same name as the concepts of ITCSS.
+In the root of the toolkit, we have created folders that are the same name as the concepts of ITCSS.
 So there is a folder called settings, elements, etc.  Since we use SCSS, we have in the root of the toolkit a file called `index.scss` in which we import all the files in the subfolders.
-The order of imports correspond to the order of layers.
+The order of imports corresponds to the order of layers.
 So we start with importing settings, then tools, then generic and so on.

-If you are interested about the idea why watch the original designer, Harry Roberts, explain it in his video ["Managing CSS Projects with ITCSS"](https://www.youtube.com/watch?v=1OKZOV-iLj4)
+If you are interested in the idea why you can watch the original designer, Harry Roberts, explain it in his video ["Managing CSS Projects with ITCSS"](https://www.youtube.com/watch?v=1OKZOV-iLj4)

 ## So how do you use it with Atomic Design?